xfbs/matasano/readme.md

 of data.
 So, to convert any stream of bytes into hex-encoded data, an Iterator adapter comes in handy.

 This looks a bit intimidating due to the unwiedly return type, but it works.
-Given an `Iterator` over `u8`, it defines the method `to_hex()`, which returns another Iterator over `char`s that is twice as long and is the hex-encoded version of the bytes.
+For every byte, it uses the `to_hex()` function with `Iterator::flat_map()` to map each byte to two `char`s representing that byte.

 ###### [src/hex.rs](src/hex.rs), lines 11-22